dev4cloud/learning-docker-the-hard-way/docs/04-basics.md

 Note that we additionaly need to append two options to the `run` command for this to work:

  - `--tty` : Allocate a pseudo-terminal (tty) and attach it to the container process.
- - `--interactive` : Keeps the container process's STDIN open even if no tty is attached.
+ - `--interactive` : Keeps the container process's STDIN open even if no console/tty is attached.